-Northern Minnesota woman charged with voter fraud after forging her dead mom’s name to ballot
+Northern Minnesota woman charged with voter fraud in forgery of dead mom’s name

 The Minnesota Star Tribune

 In Itasca County, a woman faces three felony charges for voting twice in the 2024 election.
-(AP Photo/Adam Bettcher) (Adam Bettcher)
+(Adam Bettcher)

 A northern Minnesota woman who signed her late mother’s signature on two absentee ballots faces three felony charges for illegal voting in Itasca County, according to court documents.

-Danielle Christine Miller, 50, told authorities that her mother, who had died in August, was an “avid Donald Trump supporter” who wanted to vote for him in the 2024 Presidential Election — but she died before she received her ballot in the mail.
+Danielle Christine Miller, 50, told authorities that her mother, who died in August, was an “avid Donald Trump supporter” who wanted to vote for him in the 2024 presidential election — but she died before she received her ballot in the mail.
 Miller, of Nashwauk, Minn., faces two charges of submitting intentionally false certificates and another for casting an illegal vote or aiding another.

 Her first appearance is via Zoom Dec.
-4 in Itasca County Court, which is based in Grand Rapids.
+4 in Itasca County Court, based in Grand Rapids.

 about the writer